 Does Page Speed Score impact SEO?

-1% of your SEO score is aim at your SEO ranking.
+1% of your SEO score is aimed at your SEO ranking.
 Slow pages will cost you more money than fast ones.
-Optimisation will ultimately enhance ever website’s conversion and advertising is amplified by a fast website.
-Facebook campaigns are cheaper and overall its still important to get the times down.
+The optimisation will ultimately enhance every website’s conversion and advertising is amplified by a fast website.
+Facebook campaigns are cheaper and overall it’s still important to get the times down.
 Slow pages will cost you more for Facebook advertising.

 Fast Loading pages help your manage the cost of your social media campaign.
 On top of that website user engagement factors impact your SEO ranking heavily and a faster loading page will impact your SEO efforts more than a Google Page Speed Score or YSlow Score.

 Why is Google page speed score out of date?